nutanix/terraform-provider-nutanixkps/docs/guides/ahv-onboarding.md

 ### Provider Setup

 Begin by instantiating your `nutanixkps` and `nutanix` providers in terraform.
+This helps the provider autheticate interactions for each user in regards to our API.
+Simply enter you MyNutanix credentials to get started.

 ```hcl
 provider "nutanixkps" {